NamithaRajesh/Investigating-Trypanosomatid-Infections-in-Drosophila-species/3_Commands_Run.md

 ---

-## Identification of Unmapped Reads Using Kraken2
+## Identification of Unmapped Reads
-Kraken2 is a metagenomic classification tool used to **identify non-Drosophila sequences** among unmapped reads.
+To classify unmapped reads, **Kraken2** was used for metagenomic analysis.

 #### **Installing & Building Kraken2 Database**
 ```sh